TaloDev/docs/docs/sockets/common-errors.md

 ## Missing authentication

-`401 Unauthorized`
+A valid socket ticket is required when opening a socket connection.
+Learn more about how to obtain a socket ticket and connect to the socket server [here](./intro.md#connecting-to-the-socket-server).

-The `Authorization` header is required when establishing the socket connection (during the handshake phase), with its value set to `Bearer your-access-key-token`.
+Connections without a valid ticket will be closed immediately.

 ## Invalid message